 During the Renaissance, the attempt was made in Western Europe to recover the art, philosophy, political doctrine, and military techniques of antiquity.
 But there is one aspect of antiquity that the Renaissance did not recover: Paganism.
 The Gods and rituals of the Ancient Greeks and Romans were not only ignored but also criticized and ridiculed.

 Culture is a package deal.
 A civilization does not get to pick up one set of values from the past while ignoring other values.
 When a civilization accepts the art, philosophy, political doctrine, and military techniques of antiquity, then it has to accept antiquity’s religion too.
-The union between the beauty and the beast is unbreakable—wherever the beauty goes, the beast follows.

 In the Age of Imperialism, which followed the Renaissance, there was a rupture between the Papal establishment and the imperialist powers, who were motivated by the Greek and Roman tradition of warfare, genocide, brutality, plunder, and the mass enslavement of vanquished people.

 The preachers who went to the Americas were appalled by the savagery with which the European imperialists were dealing with the indigenous population and the African slaves.
 Bishops and monks wrote letters and books in which they condemned the atrocities that were being committed in the Americas.
 Some of these religious chroniclers warned the Europeans that divinity would not forgive them for the crimes that they were committing in the Americas.